Continuous Integration#

 In GraphQLI Inspector CLI for CI, you're able to install exactly what you want to use.
 Each command is an installable package.

-Here's a list of available command.
-Pick one or few.
+Here’s a list of available commands.
+Pick one or a few.

 "Loader" is a fairly new concept.
 Since each command is a package, we decided to do the same for schema/document loading logic.